The Tonight Show with Jay Leno: Production

-From 1992 to 2009, the show was taped at NBC Studios' (now The Burbank Studios) Studio 3, and from 2009 to 2014 in Studio 11.
+From 1992 to 2009, the show was taped at NBC Studios' (now The Burbank Studios) Studio 1 and 3, and from the final episodes of its initial run in 2009, and again its revival from 2010 to 2014 in Studio 11.

 On April 26, 1999, the show began broadcasting in digital HDTV 1080i, becoming the first American nightly talk show to be shot in high definition.
 The show was recorded in two channel stereo sound and shot with ten Sony HD cameras including four Sony HDC-700A, three Sony HDC-750A, and three Sony DXC-H10 point of view cameras in 16:9 aspect ratio in the year 2000.
 The show was directly fed to network affiliates through SBS-4 satellite and NTSC feed was sent to New York via AT&T fiber and was uplinked by New York to its affiliates.

 Finances

 During the last year with Leno as host, The Tonight Show cost about $1.7 million a week to produce.
 With 45 weeks of annual production, that amounted to about $76.5 million, excluding the salaries for Leno and the show's "top producers".

-In that same period, the show had been generating an estimated $30–$40 million a year in profit, down from the $150 million a year the franchise once made."
+In that same period, the show had been generating an estimated $30–40 million a year in profit, down from the $150 million a year the franchise once made."